squinkylabs/SquinkyVCV/docs/filter.md

 Stairway is yet another ladder filter, but one that combines many of the ladder enhancements that have been discovered over the decades since the original Moog filter first came out.

-Filter Provides many more shapes that just four pole low-pass.
+Stairway Provides many more shapes that just four pole low-pass.
 We believe this innovation was first used in the Oberheim Matrix-12, although our implementation is a little different.

-Like the Moog filter, Filter has a pleasant mild distortion to make it sound fat, although it is possible to dial in more and different distortions.
+Like the Moog filter, Filter has a pleasant mild distortion to make it sound fat, although it is possible to dial in more and quite different distortions.

 Stairway is by no means an accurate "model" of a specific moog filter.
 It is based on a standard good quality model of the transistor ladder, but it uses no component level modeling, and has not been painstakingly voice to sound as close as possible to a Moog.
-The intention of Stairway is to be rich and warm like a Moog, but will a lot of other sounds, too.
+The intention of Stairway is to be rich and warm like a Moog, but with a lot of other sounds, too.

 There are extensive notes at the bottom of this page about how the filter actually work.

 ## Important notes

 Although the filter can produce many responses besides just four pole lowpass, it it still at its heart a four pole lowpass with some fancy stuff on top.
 Because of this, many of the responses other than lowpass will work less well the more the filter itself is pushed away from perfection.
-So with enough *drive*, *edge*, *Caps* and such it will be less and less like a highpass or a bandpass.
+So with enough *Drive*, *Edge*, *Caps* and such it will be less and less like a highpass or a bandpass.
 This can be dramatic, so if you want the highpass or bandpass to be close at all to their real shape, it's very important that the edge control be exactly in the middle.
 Sometimes re-initializing the module is the easiest way to get there.

 Many of the controls change the distortion level or the character of the distortion.
 So sometimes turning one won't sound that much different from turning another one.
 Or you keep adding more and more distortion until everything is just a big flabby mess.
 The Drive, Voicing, and Edge all add or change distortion.
 When you are first learning to find sounds with Filter, try keeping the distortion to a moderate level so that it's easier to hear what the other controls do.